Human to human

 We can all improve the world with our actions.

 We can all take a stance for goodness and compassion.

-Either you accept the world as it is today.
-Or you make yourself a catalyst for change.
+Either we accept the world as it is today.
+Or we make ourselves a catalyst for change.

 WAKE UP WITH THESE BOOKS!

 Follow generations of black people.
 It starts with two sisters in Africa and ends with the US today.